10-Q 1 stem-20230331.htm 10-Q stem-20230331

 Remaining Performance Obligations

 Remaining performance obligations represent contracted revenue that has not been recognized, which include contract liabilities (deferred revenue) and amounts that will be billed and recognized as revenue in future periods.
-As of March 31, 2023, the Company had $541.1 million of remaining performance obligations, and the approximate percentages expected to be recognized as revenue in the future are as follows (in thousands, except percentages):
+As of September 30, 2024 and September 30, 2023, the Company had $416.5 million and $545.3 million of remaining performance obligations, respectively, and the approximate percentages expected to be recognized as revenue in the future are as follows (in thousands, except percentages):

 Total Remaining